Hospitals & Health Systems with Visitation Restrictions

 Vidant Duplin Hospital in Kenansville

-Vidant Medical Center in Greenville - All flu restrictions lifted as of April 18, 2017
+Vidant Medical Center in Greenville - All flu restrictions at all facilities lifted as of April 18, 2017

-Wake Forest Baptist Medical Center - All flu restrictions lifted as of April 18, 2017
+Wake Forest Baptist Medical Center - All flu restrictions at all facilities lifted as of April 18, 2017

 Wilkes Regional Medical Center